-Regarding the floorplan, the Head of the Department of Magical Law Enforcement has her office on the same floor as the rest of the department employees, rather than (to name one possibility) being on a separate floor with other heads of department.
+Regarding the floorplan, Amelia Bones, the Head of the Department of Magical Law Enforcement has her office on the same floor as the rest of the department employees, rather than (to name one possibility) being on a separate floor with other heads of department.

 Harry has received a prior warning from the Improper Use of Magic Office (in CS2).
 His current troubles arise from being accused of a second, and more serious, offence.
 (Note, by the way, that no mention is made of the possible presence a representative of the Improper Use of Magic Office on this occasion, which might have been expected.)

 The expected procedure on this occasion is that the underage wizard will appear for his disciplinary hearing at the Ministry of Magic, but that it will not involve a trial by jury or by a panel of judges.
 Instead, he will appear before the Head of the Department of Magical Law Enforcement to be questioned in her office, rather than in a courtroom.
 (As we will see, however, the expected procedure is not that which will be followed.)